Hanhtunaung97/React-cart-management/README.md

-# My React cart-management system App using TailwindCSS
+# My React cart-management system App with Json Server using TailwindCSS

 ## <a>⚙️ Tech Stack</a>